 - As much spacing will be provided within the class and between desks as reasonably practicable, while allowing all students to attend at full capacity

-- Activities that involve singing should take place outdoors with face masks
+- Activities that involve singing should take place outdoors

 - Consider holding class outdoors.
 Resources about setting up outdoors classrooms can be found at www.greenschoolyards.org.
 School staff may take their class outside to complete an assignment in the fresh air; classes can rotate classes through an existing school garden space to use hands-on learning resources; or spread out across their playing field.
 Trees or other existing structures may be used to provide shade on warm days.

 Activities where there is increased likelihood for aerosols, such as band practice, choir practice and performances, are permitted outdoors.

 In order to move these activities indoors during inclement weather, CDPH strongly recommends these activities meet the following guidelines:

 - Properly use modified face coverings and bell coverings when playing wind and brass instruments

 - Maintain at least 3 feet of physical distancing

 If physical distancing cannot be maintained then weekly COVID-19 screening testing with either PCR or rapid antigen testing is recommended, including those who are fully vaccinated.

 Revised guidance is pending for intramural/interscholastic athletics.
 Ensure personal hygiene precautions in locker rooms, including physical distancing when practically possible and use of face masks when required.